Study 5. The World: CreationIntroduction

 In truth, the creation story has nothing to do with science.
 It does not set out to explain the mechanism of creation.
 It is a poetic description of the origins of everything that surrounds us.
-It is a story that ancient man can understand and that we can understand.
-By whatever means God created the world, he created it.
-He created it by his word and it was good.
+It is a story that both ancient peoples can understand and a story that we can understand today.
+By whatever means God created the world, he created it; he created it by his word, and it was good.

 The Genesis account of creation shows that God's design for the world was perfect.
 It was to be a place of harmony and peace, a beautiful environment for humans to develop love with each other and God.
 The Garden of Eden displays this picture - man and woman caring for a balanced environment.
-The trouble is, this potential was never reached.
+The trouble is, the potential of God's creation was never reached.

 The Bible says that the world is in the bondage of sin.
 Mankind has gone against God and so brought destruction and death to God's perfect universe.
-The world groans in its bondage, Rom.8:22. imbalance, death, decay, natural calamities - all display the world's plight.
+The world groans in its bondage - imbalance, death, decay, natural calamities - all display the world's plight, Rom.8:22.

 The Bible goes even further by saying that the inhabited earth is now under the control of the Evil One, under the control of Satan, 1 John 5:19.
-It is his domain, Matt.4:8-9 and we are in bondage to it, Col.2:20.
+It is his domain, and we are in bondage to it, Matt.4:8-9, Col.2:20.
 This is a very hard truth to accept.
-We see so many examples of beauty and goodness around us, we simply can't believe that some evil power has control over our world.
-Yet it is the truth, the world has been subjected in futility under the power of the Evil One.
+We see so many examples of beauty and goodness around us, so it is hard to believe that some evil power has control over our world.
+Yet, it is the truth; the world has been subjected in futility under the power of the Evil One.
 If it wasn't for God's restraining hand, our world would be convulsed in destructive violence that would soon wipe out all existence.

-Of course the good news is that Jesus has dealt with the Evil One - this "Prince of this World", John 16:11.
-He has taken out of Satan's control a group of followers to be with him for eternity.
-He has not actually taken them out of the world, but they are now not of the world.
-These followers of "the way" are to go into all the world, Mark 16:15, to be the light of the world, Mtt.5:14.
+Of course, the good news is that Jesus has dealt with the Evil One - the "Prince of this World", John 16:11.
+Jesus has rescued his followers so that they can be with him for eternity.
+He has not actually taken them out of the world, but there is a sense where they are now not of the world.
+These followers of the way of Jesus are to go into all the world (Mark 16:15) to be the light of the world (Matt.5:14).
 Jesus has promised to keep them from the Evil One, John 17.

 The Christian life is a bit like walking a tightrope.
 On the one hand we must not regard the world, and the things of this world, as evil and therefore to be avoided.
-This is called asceticism.
-Jesus was not an ascetic.
-"He came eating and drinking", he went to dinner parties, he lived.
+This is called asceticism and Jesus was not an ascetic - "He came eating and drinking", he went to dinner parties, he lived.
 On the other hand we must not regard the world as pure and therefore something that can be "worshiped", eg. Green politics.
-Nor is it something for us to freely indulged in as though abuse cannot harm us.
+Nor is it something for us to freely indulged in as though it cannot harm us.

 This is certainly God's beautiful creation, but it has been affected by sin and is manipulated by evil powers.
 We have to be very careful how we live in the world.
 We should enjoy life without indulging all our sensual appetites.
 We must live as those who are "in the world but not of the world".
 That is, we must live as part of the human race with natural created desires and needs, but also as part of a new creation in Jesus.
 When it comes to the world we must be "as wise as serpents and as innocent as doves".

-The Bible seems to say that in the day of Jesus' return the world will be purified by fire and re-created into the perfect environment for Jesus' new community.
-An infinite universe will then be ours.
+The Bible seems to say that in the day of Jesus' return the whole of God's creation will be purified by fire and re-created into the perfect environment for Jesus' new community - an infinite universe will then be ours.
 What we experience of God's creation now is but a minute foretaste of the "New Heavens and the New Earth."
 To say any more is to move into science-fiction.
 To even know for sure, how much of what the Bible says about the future is figurative or factual, is impossible to guess.
-All we can say is, what God has prepared for his new creation in the age to come is beyond imagination.
+All we can say is that God's new creation will be perfectly good.

 1. To what degree do you think your faith in Christ is dependent upon the world being created over a period of six days?
 Consider how this issue affects the authority of the Bible.